PP-Module for MDM Agent

 FMT_MTD.1 - Management of TSF Data FAU_SEL.1 has a dependency on FMT_MTD.1 because the configuration settings that determine what events are audited is considered to be TSF data.
 While FAU_SEL.1 determines the extent to which the TOE’s audit function is configured, it relies on FMT_MTD.1 to determine the administrative roles that are permitted to manipulate this data.

-FPT_STM.1 - Reliable Time Stamps No matter which Base-PP is claimed for the TOE, the MDM Agent itself will be installed on a device.
-If the underlying device is part of the TOE, the dependency is satisfied by FPT_STM.1 if the MDF PP is the Base-PP, and FPT_STM.1 is implicitly satisfied per Appendix D of the GPOS PP if that is the Base-PP. If the device is not part of the TOE (i.e., because the Base-PP is the MDM PP), a reliable time source can still be assumed because all mobile devices must include some method to update time data from a cellular carrier network, and can also reasonably be assumed to include a method to update network time if it is instead connected to a network via WLAN radio (such as when in airplane mode), and any GPOS is assumed to have access to a reliable hardware clock or network time interface.
+FPT_STM.1 - Reliable Time Stamps Regardless of whether the MDM Agent is part of an MDM Server or mobile device TOE, the MDM Agent itself will be installed on a device.
+If the mobile device is part of the TOE, the MDF PP that it conforms to explicitly defines FPT_STM.1, which therefore satisfies the dependency in this case.
+If the mobile device is not part of the TOE, a reliable time source can still be assumed because all mobile devices must include some method to update time data from a cellular carrier network, and can also reasonably be assumed to include a method to update network time if it is instead connected to a network via WLAN radio (such as when in airplane mode).

 Appendix E - Use Case Templates